Olan1/revu/README.md

 The correct email from one account and correct password from another was tested, and both values entered incorrectly was tested.
 It was also tested by removing the required attribute from the HTML inputs leaving blank values.

-The sign up page was tested by removing the required attribute from the HTML inputs and leaving blank values.
+The sign-up page was tested by removing the required attribute from the HTML inputs and leaving blank values.
 Multiple emails, both valid and invalid were tested.
-Passwords that satisfied none of the validation criteria, some of it and all of it, in different variations was tested.
+Passwords that satisfied none of the validation criteria, some of it and all of it, in different variations were tested.

 On the index page, all links were checked to see if they directed to the correct URL.
 The Sign Out link was tested to ensure that it ended the user's session.